LONDON 2009/12/04

 different lame excuses.
 To Hyrbyair Marri it seems “legal blunder”.
 He

-thinks the UK government is still acting on behalf of Pakistani intelligence
+thinks the UK government is still acting on behalf of Pakistani

 agencies and to trying to make financial difficulties for him.
 In the 70s

-Pakistan confiscated lands, took the vehicles of Hyrbyair’s family in order
+Pakistan confiscated lands, took the vehicles of Hyrbyair’s family in

 to weaken them financially and to force them to succumb to Pakistan

 government pressure.
-Hyrbyair Marri believes the UK government seems to
+Hyrbyair Marri believes the UK government seems

 be doing exactly the same today.